How to Make an App - 5 Fundamental Steps7 mins read

 - How fast will you progress?

-- How do you finance all of the business and software development?
+- How do you finance the whole business and software development?

 Have you already answer the questions above?
 Perfect!

 These answers help you allocate the right amount of resources from the beginning.
-Maybe it will be enough to start with the web app version.
+Most probably, the highest cost will come at the beginning of the app development.
 On the other hand, thanks to your long term vision, you can also start preparing the data and backend for API integrations into other mobile apps which you plan to build in the next phase.

 Minimum Viable Product - MVP